Are your WordPress contact forms working properly?

 After clicking the button, you’ll be redirected back to the WP Mail SMTP’s ‘General’ tab in your WordPress admin area.

-From here, you’ll want to scroll down to the ‘Authorization’ section to see the Gmail account you set up is successfully connected.
+From here, you’ll want to scroll down to the ‘Authorization’ section to see that the Gmail account you set up is successfully connected.

 That’s it!
-You’ve successfully connected your Gmail account to WP Mail SMTP using the One-Click Setup method!
+You’ve successfully connected your Gmail account to WP Mail SMTP using the One-Click Setup method.

 This method is a great option if you’re using a free version of the WP Mail SMTP plugin.
 It’s secure, and once you set it up, you’ll never have to do it again.